TTC & Me

 The Executive Sponsors are Raymond Cross, President of the UW System; Rebecca Blank, Chancellor of UW-Madison; Robert Cramer, Vice President for Administration at UWS; and Laurent Heller, Vice President of Administration and Finance at UW-Madison.

 Employee Benefits Preferences Survey

-Employees who are benefits-eligible can take the Employee Benefits Preferences Survey in the Fall of 2018 to tell us what the needs are and wants in benefits, like absence, leave, vacation among others.
+Employees who are benefits-eligible can take the Employee Benefits Preferences Survey in the Winter of 2018 and 2019 to tell us what the needs are and wants in benefits, like absence, leave, vacation among others.